alimness/sabbath-school-resources/src/en/aij/2026-01-pr-tg/13/07-mission-story.md

 ---

 {"style": {"text": {"size": "sm"}}}
-_This story is adapted from “A Sarah in India” by Andrew McChesney, Children’s Mission, copyright © 2020 General Conference of Seventh-day Adventists®.
-Used and adapted by permission._
+This story is adapted from “A Sarah in India” by Andrew McChesney, _Children’s Mission_, copyright © 2020 General Conference of Seventh-day Adventists®.
+Used and adapted by permission.